mattmoore/mattmoore.github.io/content/posts/hexagonal-architecture/index.md

 With hexagonal architecture, we define the overall *what* our program is doing and separate the *how* our program does that.
 The *what* is defined in *ports* and the *how* is defined in *adapters*.

-## User Service and Repository without Hexagonal Architecture
+## An Example Without Hexagonal Architecture

 Let's start with an example.
 If we have a user service that can CRUD users, we might build a `UserRepository` and a `UserService` like this: